leukeleu/django-hidp/packages/hidp/docs/templates.md

 ## accounts/management/email/

-Templates for the password change notification email can be found in `templates/hidp/accounts/management/email`.
+Templates for the password and email change emails can be found in `templates/hidp/accounts/management/email`.

 ### password_changed_body.txt